 4. Disk fragmentation

 The design of the traditional drive means that it is optimized for large files that rest in adjacent blocks.
 That type of storage makes it simple for the drive head to read data swiftly.
-However, if room on the drive becomes scarce, files start to fragment into pieces stored in numerous places.
-Hard drive developers have gradually made fragmentation less of an issue, but for the new type of drives, it’s a nonissue: all of the equipment is accessible to the same immediate degree.
+However, if room on the drive becomes scarce, files fragment into pieces stored in numerous places.
+Hard drive developers have gradually made fragmentation less of an issue.
+Still, it’s a nonissue for the new type of drive: all equipment is accessible to the same immediate degree.

 Fragmentation inevitably slows down computing.
 Avoiding it automatically improves your performance.